 To put these degree restrictions into context, it is helpful to remember that it was not until 1918 that the Representation of the People Act granted all British men over 21 the civil right to vote.
 Unfortunately, women were not given the same rights as men, because this 1918 Act limited suffrage to women who were over 30 and who also met certain property qualifications.
 Universal suffrage for British women over 21 was not granted until 1928.

-With her degree studies completed by the summer of 1917, the chapter on Muriel’s life as a student comes to a close, and a new chapter opens – featuring Muriel as a young woman of twenty-two setting out at the beginning of what was to be a remarkable career.
+Nevertheless, with her degree studies completed by the summer of 1917, the chapter on Muriel’s life as a student had thus run its course, and as a young woman of twenty-two she was now on the threshold of what was to be a remarkable career.